 - 1 teaspoon vanilla extract

 - 2 large egg whites room temperature preferred

-Gently fold the egg whites into the coconut mixture until completely combined.
+- Use a spatula to gently fold the egg whites into the coconut mixture until completely combined.

-Bake on 325F (165C) for 20-23 minutes or until tops are just beginning to turn golden brown.
+- Transfer to 325F (160C) preheated oven and bake for 20-23 minutes or until edges are just beginning to turn light golden brown.

 - Allow to cool completely on baking sheet before enjoying or dipping in chocolate (if using).

 - Melt chocolate in a microwave-safe bowl in 20-second intervals (stirring in between) until completely smooth and melted.
 Drizzle melted chocolate over cooled macaroons or dip the bottoms in chocolate and transfer to a wax paper lined baking sheet to allow chocolate to solidify before enjoying.4 oz (113 g) chocolate